unraid/docs/docs/legacy/FAQ/Understanding_SMART_Reports.md

 - Column 1 is the attribute number, usually a decimal number between 1 and 255.
 Some SMART tools report it in hex, from 01 to FF.
-These are relatively standard ID\'s, except that different manufacturers will occasionally introduce a new one, unused by anyone else.
+These are relatively standard ID's, except that different manufacturers will occasionally introduce a new one, unused by anyone else.
 Generally, the only ones you can count on seeing are: 1, 3, 4, 5, 7, 9, 10, 187, 190 or 194, 193, 195, 197, 198, and 199.